 "What kind of person you hire depends on [the] culture of organization and the kind of job," said Maynard Brusman, a San Francisco-based psychologist and founding principal of consulting firm Working Resources.
 "A great person with all kinds of skills may be [a] good fit for one and [a] poor fit for another, simply based on their personality type."

 A study by Leadership IQ found that failures exhibited by new employees may result from flawed interview processes.
 Eighty-two percent of the 5,000 managers surveyed reported that the interviewers were too focused on other issues, too pressed for time or lacked the confidence in their interviewing abilities to pay attention to red flags.

 According to Leadership IQ CEO Mark Murphy, this is because the job interview process focuses on making sure new hires are technically competent, whereas other factors that are just as important to employee success – like coachability, emotional intelligence, temperament and motivation – are often overlooked.

 To ensure you touch base with these factors, ask the right questions.

 John Schwarz, CEO and founder of workforce analytics company Visier, said answers to questions such as "who are you going to be 10 years from today?" and "what makes you get up in the morning and do what you do?" can tell you a lot about a candidate's drive and ambition.

 It's important to allow prospective employees to interview you too.
 Letting candidates ask questions will give you a chance to see what's important to them, Brusman said.
 It also gives them a chance to determine that they want to keep pursuing a job at your company, or to decide that it's not the right fit for them.

 "Be open and honest about what it's going to be like to work for your company," Brusman said.
 "You want to give a realistic preview of the work environment."

-Additional reporting by Brittney Helmrich and Nicole Fallon Taylor.
+Additional reporting by Marci Martin, Brittney Morgan and Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.